testdasi/ruTorrentvpn-plus-plus/README.md

 ## High-level instructions
 * Run docker - first run will stop itself due to missing ovpn file
 * Copy / extract your ovpn files in the host path that is mapped to */config/ovpn_files* (at least 1 file is required, must have .ovpn extension)
-* If there are separate cert files (crt + pem), place them in host location path that is mapped to */config/ovpn*
+* If there are separate cert files (crt + pem), place them in host location path that is mapped to */config/ovpn*.
+This is not required if you use PIA ovpn files as they include the certs in the ovpn.
 * Start docker again

 ## Credit